- • Professor of Historical Theology

 Biography

-The Rev. Dr. Lawrence R. Rast Jr. serves as the sixteenth president of Concordia Theological Seminary, Fort Wayne, Indiana, and professor of American Christianity and American Lutheranism.
+The Rev. Dr. Lawrence R. Rast Jr. serves as professor of American Christianity and American Lutheranism at Concordia Theological Seminary, Fort Wayne, Indiana.
+From 2011-2024 he served as the sixteenth president of CTSFW.
 Dr. Rast joined the Department of Historical Theology in the fall of 1996.
 Previous to his seminary service, he was the pastor of Ascension Lutheran Church, Madison, Tennessee (1992-1996).

 He received his B.A. in Theological Languages with a minor in Theology from Concordia College (now University), River Forest, Illinois (1986), and his MDiv (1990) and STM (1995), both with a major in Historical Theology and a minor in Systematic Theology, from Concordia Theological Seminary, Fort Wayne.
 In 2000 he received the MA degree and in 2003 he successfully defended his dissertation, “Joseph A. Seiss and the Lutheran Church in America,” earning his PhD in American Church History from Vanderbilt University, Nashville, Tennessee.